Ransomware is a huge global threat to businesses around the world. You've heard about the high-profile attacks: Colonial Pipeline, JBS, Garmin, Acer.

 Cloud Object Lock does just that.
 Because cloud storage providers like Amazon S3 control the API, they can add features like Object Lock, also referred to as Write-Once-Read-Many (WORM) storage or immutable storage.
 This lock is a retention policy for a specific version of a file that is locked from changes from every user, including the administrator.
 You can think of this as a virtual air-gap in the cloud because there is no way, barring to close the account, to delete that file before the retention date is passed.

-Der Ransomware-Schutz von Retrospect Backup ist zertifiziert für Amazon S3, Microsoft Azure Blob Storage, Google Cloud Storage, Wasabi, Backblaze B2 und MinIO.
+Retrospect Backup's ransomware protection is certified with Amazon S3, Microsoft Azure Blob Storage, Google Cloud Storage, Wasabi, Backblaze B2, and MinIO.